gnahum12345/codepath-android-instagram/README.md

 - [x] use of mostly fragments moving in between the timeline fragment, camera fragment and profile fragment.
 - [x] alerting the user that they have not yet uploaded a photo or aded a caption
 - [x] preventing the user to upload without all the correct requirements.
-- [ ] after user sign up they go to the profile screen to finish their profile.
+- [x] after user sign up they go to the profile screen to finish their profile.
+- [x] user can choose their profile picture instead of taking a picture .
+- [ ] user can edit their information.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. TextureView and really how it works.
+All the different listeners, etc.
 2.

 ## Video Walkthrough